-I have first-hand experience raising someone with this interesting yet punishing disorder.
-My offspring wishes to remain anonymous, and will be called “X”.
+I have first-hand experience raising a child with schizoaffective disorder.
 Up until my child’s onset of the disorder in the ‘tweens’, I never thought I had much patience or backbone.
 But one’s character strengthens with trials, and I learned I was patient and stronger inside than I thought.
-Parenting X entirely changed my life’s direction.
+Parenting my child entirely changed my life’s direction.

 Schizoaffective teens have both schizophrenic symptoms (thoughts disconnected from reality) and affective symptoms (unstable emotions and moods).
 What an unfair combination of experiences to sabotage one’s brain.
-X had to persevere through intense feelings and excruciating anxiety, with thoughts that never touched on fact.
+My child had to persevere through intense feelings, excruciating anxiety, and thoughts that rarely touched on facts.
 How could anyone maintain any semblance of normalcy during this?
 The mental effort of holding oneself together was exhausting.

-X was often exasperated with me, as other teens are with their parents, because I couldn’t relate: “Mom, you don’t understand me, it’s like the TV’s on, the radio’s on, the stereo’s on, you’re talking to me, and I’m trying to read a book, and I can’t not think about every single thing.”
+My child was often exasperated with me, as other teens are with their parents: “Mom, you don’t understand me, it’s like the TV’s on, the radio’s on, the stereo’s on, you’re talking to me, and I’m trying to read a book, and I can’t not think about every single thing.”
 Right, I couldn’t relate.
 I could not imagine processing 10,000 inputs at once without going crazy.

 Hallucinations feel normal when you’re in them

-X had a slow early onset of hallucinatory experiences beginning about 11 or 12, and was able to hide it until 14.
-X considered the hallucinations and voices normal, and became accustomed to them.
-Eventually, X noticed that others didn’t see or hear the same things: the rhinoceros walking by, the sky turning green, words writing themselves on a blackboard.
-To X, here was proof of being special, magical, a traveler on the metaphysical plane.
-Because there was proof, X felt superior to, and more powerful than, others.
+My child had a slow early onset of hallucinatory experiences beginning about 11 or 12, and was able to hide it until 14.
+She considered the hallucinations and voices normal, and became accustomed to them.
+Eventually, she noticed that others didn’t see or hear the same things: the rhinoceros walking by; the sky turning green; words writing themselves on a blackboard.
+To my child, here was proof of being special, magical, a traveler on the metaphysical plane.
+Because there was proof, she felt superior to others and that she had special powers.

 I have never had hallucinations, but imagine they are like dreaming wide awake.
-X’s audio hallucinations included something out of Monty Python: two loudly arguing British ladies, with thick Cockney accents, relentlessly criticizing each other’s cooking and husbands.
-X complained it was impossible to hear what the teacher said in class.
-(Even today, during summers when X is high, the stand-up comic voice visits and tells jokes to X throughout the day.
-Our family witnesses many outbursts of laughter and giggling for no apparent reason, then starts laughing contagiously.)
+My child’s audio hallucinations included something out of Monty Python: two loudly arguing British ladies, with thick Cockney accents, relentlessly criticizing each other’s cooking and husbands.
+She complained it was impossible to hear what the teacher said in class.
+(Even today, during summers when she is happy, the stand-up comic voice visits and tells jokes throughout the day.
+Our family witnessed many outbursts of laughter and giggling for no apparent reason, then started laughing contagiously.

-X awoke one morning with memories of life as a great ruler for 1000 years, and talked about it in extraordinary detail.
-As any teen might, X preferred this reality over living with mom’s rules.
+She awoke one morning with memories of life as a great queen for 1000 years, and talked about it in extraordinary detail.
+Imagine her dismay when she discovered her mom now rules.

-X is the bipolar type of schizoaffective person.
+My child is the bipolar type of schizoaffective person.
 While depressive types don’t have the highs or excessive agitation, they still suffer with anxiety and paranoia.
-When X was in a down cycle, she darkened her room and slept in a pile of bed-clothes on the floor.
-X avoided things with negative symbolic meaning, such as certain people, certain streets, or certain names.
+When she was in a down cycle, she darkened her room and slept in a pile of bed-clothes on the floor.
+She avoided things with negative symbolic meaning, such as certain people, certain streets, or certain names.
 For some reason, sunflowers and Christmas were upsetting.
-During depressive phases, X talked about suicide, or “caught” other disorders (e.g. anorexia, PTSD) and had memories of past horrors that never happened, including detailed descriptions of abuse.
-I was most often accused of the abuse and endured many hurtful words.
+During depressive phases, she talked about suicide, or “caught” other disorders such as anorexia and PTSD.
+I was often accused of abuse and endured many hurtful words.

 Haunted by anxiety and paranoia

-Anxiety and panic are torturous, and I wished I could have spared X from the pain.
-She would obsess on a past emotional hurt and become horribly upset for hours at a time.
-(In my stress and ignorance back then, I often yelled at X unaware of how hard this impacted emotional memory.)
-I must have apologized a zillion times.
+Anxiety and panic are torturous, and I wished I could have spared her from the pain.
+She would obsess on a past emotional hurt and become horribly upset for hours, days, weeks at a time.
+(In my stress and ignorance back then, I yelled at my child unaware of how hard this impacted emotional memory.)
+I had to apologize a zillion times.

-X continues to obsess on ancient hurts, now well into adulthood.
+My child continues to obsess on ancient hurts, now well into adulthood.
 Any traumatizing experience can become a theme in the life story of a schizoaffective person.
 They will refer to it and make connections to it for the rest of their lives.
-Big issues with X are about money (having money, people stealing money, having no control over money).
-It’s common for X to interpret any event as the turning point when everything started to go downhill, “That’s when you took all my money, “That’s when you ruined my life.”
+Big issues with my child are about money (having money, people stealing money, having no control over money).
+It’s common for her to interpret any event as the turning point when everything started to go downhill, “That’s when you took all my money, “That’s when you ruined my life.”

 It may not be preventable.
-It’s the very nature of schizophreniform disorders to find something to be paranoid about.
-The point is for a parent to learn to avoid triggering the traumatic memories and reasoning or explaining what really happened.
-X cannot reason once upset.
+It’s the very nature of schizophrenia spectrum disorders to find something to be paranoid about.
+The point is for a parent to learn to avoid triggering the traumatic memories, and avoid reasoning or explaining what really happened.
+Our children cannot reason once upset.
 I had to learn to “de-escalate” my child, don a quiet and patient demeanor, affirm feelings, show empathy, and change the subject (“redirect”) etc.

 Stalkers of famous people often have schizoaffective disorder